irisaltman/Durocher_CSCI2270_FinalProject/README.md

 ### How to run

-Running the example program is super easy, simply do `main [username]` to download and browse a certain user's anime library.
+Running the example program is super easy, simply do `./main [username]` to download and browse a certain user's anime library.
 For example, Josh is the username of the co-founder of Hummingbird.
-To download and browse his library, simple type `main Josh`.
+To download and browse his library, simple type `./main Josh`.
 [link to documentation]

 ### Dependencies